BIPOLAR WITH A SPLASH OF DEPRESSION?

 Comorbidity in Bipolar Disorder

 When it comes to mental health – and bipolar disorder, in particular – comorbidity is extremely common.
-Psychiatric conditions are commonly see in people with bipolar disorder, including substance abuse disorders, anxiety disorders, eating disorders, and various personality disorders.
+Psychiatric conditions are commonly seen in people with bipolar disorder, including substance abuse disorders, anxiety disorders, eating disorders, and various personality disorders.

 It’s hard to tell sometimes, isn’t it?
 Whether you’re bipolar or depressed.
 One minute you’re up, and the next, you’re down… how do you make sense of it?
 Bipolar disorder is not always the roller coaster ride you’ve heard that it can be – especially when you’re so used to riding the downhill track.